KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 This is because it is **VERY DANGEROUS** to remove files from the HPC because it is not backed up and, **once they are deleted, they are gone forever**.
 The only exception is if the files have been archived, but this must be specifically requested.

-If I need to delete files or directories, I will often do it manually through my FTP client (I use 🪟WinFTP for Windows) because it gives me a popup message asking me to confirm the deletion.
+If I need to delete files or directories, I will often do it manually through my FTP client (I use 🪟WinSCP for Windows) because it gives me a popup message asking me to confirm the deletion.
 This way I can triple-check that I'm removing the file I intend to remove.

 ## ☑️Launching Jobs using LSF
 These are the codes we learned to launch array jobs and interactive jobs using the [LSF (Load Sharing Facility)](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=overview-lsf-introduction) job scheduler:

-### Array Job Script Header
+### Shell Script Header
-The header of each array job you run will look something like this:
+The header of each script you run will look something like this:
 ``` Shell
 #!/bin/bash
 #BSUB -P acc_NGSCRC 		   # Zamarin Lab allocation account